 - 2 tsp cinnamon

 - Preheat your oven to 170°C (325°F)

-- Add the diced butter and 3/4 of the egg and work it into the flour until it looks like breadcrumbs.
+- Add the diced butter and ¾ of the egg and work it into the flour until it starts to resemble breadcrumbs.

-- Kneed the dough a little, form it into a ball, wrap the dough in plastic wrap and put it in the fridge for atleast 30 minutes.
+- Knead the dough a little, form it into a ball, wrap the dough in plastic wrap, and put it in the fridge for at least 30 minutes.
 You can use the dough straight away if it's not too soft.

-- Peal the apples and cut them in quarters.
+- Peel the apples and cut them into quarters.